cgopalan/url-shortener/README.md

 # url-shortener
 A simple url shortener written in Go, with multiple backing stores as choices, such as:
-- Memory
+- Memory (Will not persist when server is stopped)
-- Redis
+- Redis (Will persist when server is stopped)
-(More choices to come)
+- (More choices to come)

 URLs are shortened to cgo.pl/abcdef (6-character alphanumeric).
 This can be changed.